WeblateOrg/weblate/docs/admin/config.rst

 MT_APERTIUM_KEY
 ---------------

-API key for Apertium Web Service, you can register at http://api.apertium.org/register.jsp
+API key for Apertium Web Service, currently not used.

-Not needed when running own Apertium APy server.
+Not needed at all when running own Apertium APy server.

 .. seealso::